Irreversibility of Asymptotic Entanglement Manipulation Under Quantum Operations Completely Preserving Positivity of Partial Transpose

-Let $\Omega$ represent one of \text{LOCC, SEP or PPT}.
-Then the concise definitions of distillable entanglement and entanglement cost by the class of $\Omega$ operations can be given as follows \cite{Plenio2007}:
+The task of entanglement distillation aims at obtaining maximally entangled states such as Bell pairs from less-entangled bipartite states.
+Imagine that Alice and Bob share a large supply of identically prepared state, and they want to convert these states to high fidelity Bell pairs using $\O$ operation.
+(We use $\Omega$ to represent one of \text{LOCC or PPT} through out the paper.)
+The \emph{distillable entanglement} $E_{D,\O}$ of $\rho$ quantifies the optimal rate $r$ of converting $\rho^{\ox n}$ to ${rn}$ Bell pairs with an arbitrarily high fidelity in the limit of large $n$.
+The reverse task is entanglement dilution.
+At this time, Alice and Bob share a large supply of Bell pairs and they are to convert $rn$ Bell pairs to $n$ high fidelity copies of the desired state $\rho^{\ox n}$.
+The \emph{entanglement cost} $E_{C,\O}$ quantifies the optimal rate $r$ of converting ${rn}$ Bell pairs to $\rho^{\ox n}$ with an arbitrarily high fidelity in the limit of large $n$.

-where $\Phi(d)=1/d\sum_{i,j=1}^d\ketbra{ii}{jj}$ represents the standard $d\otimes d$ maximally entangled state.
-For simplicity, we denote $E_{D,LOCC}$ and $E_{C,LOCC}$ as $E_{D}$ and $E_{C}$, respectively.
-In Ref. \cite{Hayden2001}, Hayden, Horodecki and Terhal proved that $E_{C}$ equals to the regularised entanglement of formation $E_F$ \cite{Bennett1996c}, the convex roof extension of the entropy of entanglement.

-The Rains' bound is introduced in Ref. \cite{Rains2001} to upper bound $E_{D,PPT}$ and is reformulated in Ref. \cite{Audenaert2002} as the following convex optimization problem :
+For simplicity, we denote $E_{D,PPT}$ and $E_{C,PPT}$ as $E_{D}$ and $E_{C}$, respectively.
+For entanglement cost, Hayden, Horodecki and Terhal~\cite{Hayden2001} proved that $E_{C,LOCC}$ equals to the regularized entanglement of formation~\cite{Bennett1996c} while the similar result is not true for PPT operations.
+For distillable entanglement, the best known bound is the Rains' bound \cite{Rains2001} and it is reformulated in Ref.~\cite{Audenaert2002} as the following convex optimization problem: